-The Basis of Claim (BOC) form is an important document that you will need to fill out, which will be used as evidence during the review of your asylum claim.
+The Basis of Claim (BOC) form is a very important document that you will need to fill out before your hearing, which will be used as evidence.

 The BOC form is where you give information about yourself and explain why you are afraid to go back to your home country.
 For example, you must give details about what happened to you in your country, whether you asked the authorities to protect you in your country, whether you moved to another part of your country to find safety and why you decided to leave at that time.
 It is important to tell the truth, and you should get legal help to fill out the form.

-The IRB will evaluate your application through a hearing to decide if you qualify for refugee protection in Canada.
-All hearings are virtual, except for urgent and particularly sensitive cases, which IRB will hear in person.
-You can find more information about hearings on the IRB’s website.
+During the hearing, the IRB will evaluate your application to decide if you qualify for refugee protection in Canada.
+All hearings are virtual by default, except for urgent and particularly sensitive cases, which will be heard in-person.
+You can find more information about the hearing on the IRB’s .

 You may have access, in some cases, to apply for a Pre-Removal Risk Assessment (PRRA).
 Through this process, Immigration, Refugees and Citizenship Canada (IRCC) will evaluate your fear of persecution and decide whether you can be recognized as a refugee in Canada.